NaelAqel/clean_df/docs/usage.rst

         >>> cdf.clean(
-                min_missing_ratio=0.05,    # the minimum ratio of missing values to drop a column, default is 0.05 drop_nan=True              # if True, drop the rows with missing values after dropping columns
+                min_missing_ratio=0.05,    # the minimum ratio of missing values to drop a column, default is 0.05 drop_nan=True,             # if True, drop the rows with missing values after dropping columns
                                            # with missingsa above min_missing_ratio
                 drop_kws={},               # if need to pass any arguments to pd.DataFrame.drop(), default is {}
                 drop_duplicates_kws={}     # same drop_kws, but for drop_duplicates function